powerjungle/goalconvert/README.md

 To compile run this in the current directory (where the `README.md` file is):

-`go build alconvert-cmd.go && go build alconvert-gui.go`
+`go build .`

+If you want to build the gui, go to the `alconvgui` directory and run the same command.

 You will need Go 1.16 or later